 The destruction of natural environments also brings people and wildlife into contact in a way that presents public health risks through the spread of zoonotic diseases.
-It may be no coincidence that we have seen multiple outbreaks of zoonoses during this time of rapid biodiversity loss, afterward.
+It may be no coincidence that we have seen multiple outbreaks of zoonoses during this time of rapid biodiversity loss, including SARS, Ebola, MERS, and SARS-CoV-2, the virus responsible for the COVID-19 pandemic and its devastating impact across the world.
+However, these examples are the tip of the iceberg.
+Given the complexity and interdependencies of nature, there are many unknown risks.